jawher/mow.cli/README.md

 --extra value  double dash for longer option names, space followed by the value
 ```

-Slice options (StringsOpt, IntsOpt) where option is repeated to accumulate
+Slice options (StringsOpt, IntsOpt, Floats64Opt) where option is repeated to accumulate
 values in a slice:

 ```